Robin-Geissler/24V_BLDC_Motorcontroller/README.md

 ![grafik](https://github.com/Robin-Geissler/24V_BLDC_Motorcontroller/assets/38495785/f5d216d4-578c-44d6-b3aa-a41fdf9dd2f0)

 ## Comunication Interface
 The controller provides an EtherCAT communication interface.
-Over the interface the controlmode can be set, and PID controlparameters for each controller can be set.
+Over the interface the controlmode can be set, and PID controlparameters for each controller can be manipulated.

 ## Hardware
 A Microchip ATSAMD51G19A is used as an MCU.
 It controls a MP6540HA motordriver IC.